JoelLindow/morning_exercises_m1b/leap_year_calculator/README.md

 Spent part of 25 minutes also setting up repo to push assignment.

-<span style="color:blue">some *Assignment is not yet working.
-Time boxed and uploaded what was complete so far.* text</span>
+Assignment is not yet working.
+Time boxed and uploaded what was complete so far.